 Reduce the fan speed

 The fan runs fast when the CPU is working hard.
-It means your laptop is going to get hotter.
+It means your Best Laptops for Day Trading are going to get hotter.
 You can reduce the fan speed by

 - Installing programs like SpeedFan for windows

 Intense processes demand the high CPU working, making the laptop run slow, and ultimately overheating.
 It is better to know your laptop’s working capability and install only those programs that your CPU can support without working hard.